Love your doctor? Review him now

 Healthgrades reports non-disciplinary board action history from for the previous five years, except when a doctor's license has been revoked or surrendered.
 Healthgrades displays all actions for doctors whose licenses have been revoked or surrendered.

 For which states does Healthgrades collect non-disciplinary board actions?

 Healthgrades collects non-disciplinary board actions from all 50 U.S. states.

-Dr. Barron does not have any memberships or affiliations listed.
-If you are Dr. Barron and would like to add memberships or affiliations, please update your free profile.
+Dr. Martin does not have any memberships or affiliations listed.
+If you are Dr. Martin and would like to add memberships or affiliations, please update your free profile.

 Dr. Martin does not have any procedures listed.
 If you are Dr. Martin and would like to add procedures you perform, please update your free profile.